vantage-sh/docs.vantage.sh/docs/budgets.md

 Hierarchical Budgets have the following characteristics:

   - You can create a budget hierarchy with a maximum of 10 levels.
-  - Each parent budget will sum all budget periods of child budgets.
-If a child budget does not have any budget during a particular period, it will not add any budget to the parent’s budget period.
+  - Each parent budget aggregates the budget periods of its child budgets.
+If a child budget has no allocated budget for a specific period, that period contributes nothing to the parent’s total.
   - A Hierarchical Budget can be converted into a single-level Standard Budget.
 This action breaks the connection between the parent and child budgets in the hierarchy.
   - A child budget can be used only once within a given hierarchy.
     - _Example: You create a hierarchy with a parent budget for the "Marketing Organization" and child budgets for "Social Media Campaigns," "Event Marketing," and "Content Creation."
 The child budget for "Social Media Campaigns" cannot also appear under "Event Marketing" within the same hierarchy to avoid duplication in budget calculations._
   - A child budget can belong to multiple separate hierarchies.
     - _Example: Suppose your organization is structured both by departments and projects.
-A child budget for "Mobile App Redesign" might belong to the "Product Development" department’s hierarchy while also appearing in a completely separate hierarchy for cross-functional "Q1 Strategic Initiatives."
+A child budget for "Mobile App Redesign" might belong to the "Product Development" department’s hierarchy, while also appearing in a completely separate hierarchy for cross-functional "Q1 Strategic Initiatives."
 This allows you to manage and report on budgets across different organizational contexts._

 ## Create a Budget: UI Method